SketchingDev/makingchatbots.github.io/blog/_posts/2022-03-15-automate-testing-genesys-web-messenger.md

 [automating the testing of call flows](https://sketchingdev.co.uk/blog/automating-how-ivr-call-flows-are-tested.html) which I'd like to blog about soon.

-Lastly, if you have any questions about the tool discussed in this article then checkout the documentation on its [GitHub repository](https://github.com/ovotech/genesys-web-messaging-tester#readme) or Tweet me [@SketchingDev](https://twitter.com/sketchingdev).
+Lastly, if you have any questions about the tool discussed in this article then [checkout the documentation](https://genesys-messenger-tester.makingchatbots.com/) or message me on either [LinkedIn](https://www.linkedin.com/in/lucas-woodward-the-dev/) or [Twitter](https://twitter.com/SketchingDev).